History of Newark, New Jersey: After the riots

 Newark's downtown began to redevelop in the post-riot decades.
 Less than two weeks after the riots, Prudential announced plans to underwrite a $24 million office complex near Penn Station, dubbed "Gateway."
 While Gateway provided desperately needed tax revenue for Newark, it hurt the city by isolating office workers and their economic activity from the city.
 The complex's fortress like design and skywalks allows workers to commute to their offices by car or rail without having to set foot on the city streets.
 Gateway also set the tone for other office buildings in the area, which also lack a real connection with their surroundings.
 Today, Gateway houses thousands of white-collar workers, though few live in Newark.

-Before the riots, the University of Medicine and Dentistry of New Jersey was considering building in the suburbs.
+Before the riots, the UMDNJ was considering building in the suburbs.
 The riots and Newark's undeniable desperation kept the medical school in the city.
-However, instead of being built on 167 acres (676,000 m^{2}), the medical school was built on just 60 acre, part of which was already city owned, after negotiations with local community organizations as part of the "Newark Accords."
+However, instead of being built on 167 acre, the medical school was built on just 60 acre, part of which was already city owned, after negotiations with local community organizations as part of the "Newark Accords."
 However, even with the reduced size of the project, 7,627 residents were displaced through property acquisition and demolition.
 Students at the medical school soon started the "Student Family Health Care Center" to provide free health care for the underserved population, along with other community service projects.
 It continues to operate today under Rutgers Health as one of the nation's oldest student-run free health clinics.

 In 1970, Kenneth A. Gibson (1970–1986) was the first African-American to be elected mayor of Newark, as well as to be elected mayor of a major northeastern city.
 The 1970s were a time of battles between Gibson and the shrinking white population.
 Gibson admitted that "Newark may be the most decayed and financially crippled city in the nation."
-He and the city council raised taxes to try to improve services such as schools and sanitation, but they did nothing for Newark's economic base.
+By 1979, the U.S. Census Bureau reported that over one-third (32.8%) of residents lived at or below the poverty level making Newark the poorest city in the United States with over 100,000 people.
+Gibson and the city council raised taxes to try to improve services such as schools and sanitation, but they did nothing for Newark's economic base.
 The CEO of Ballantine's Brewery asserted that Newark's $1 million annual tax bill was the cause of the company's bankruptcy.
+By 1983, Newark's unemployment rate stood at 15% and the city had suffered a net loss of 66,400 jobs since 1967.